michael-lourenco/gamification/Readme.md

 ---

-💡 **Gamification is the perfect platform for any application seeking to integrate gamification features in a simple, efficient, and scalable way.
+💡 **Gamification is the perfect API for any application seeking to integrate gamification features in a simple, efficient, and scalable way.
 Start your journey with us and help redefine user engagement!**

 **Project GitHub Link:** [gamification](https://github.com/michael-lourenco/gamification)